-This bill would require the court, if the fine is fully paid, or an agreement is signed to pay the fine or bail in installments, or community service is performed pursuant to the provisions described in (2) above, to issue and file with the department a certificate showing that the fine has been paid or satisfied, or an agreement has been signed, and request that the license hold be lifted.
-The bill would prohibit the court from requiring the payment of bail before a person may request the court to vacate a civil assessment.
+This bill would require the court, if the fine is fully paid, or an agreement is signed to pay the fine, fee, or bail in installments, or an agreement is signed to perform community service is performed pursuant to the provisions described in (2) above, to issue and file with the department a certificate showing that the fine has been paid or satisfied, or an agreement has been signed, and request that the license hold be lifted.
+The bill would prohibit the court from requiring the payment of bail, the fine, or a civil assessment before a person may request the court to vacate a civil assessment.
 The bill would require the court to issue a certificate to the department to lift the hold on a driver's license if the person satisfies the order of the court.
 The bill also would require the court to mail the courtesy warning notice to the defendant at least 30 days before sending a notice to the department for specified violations of the Vehicle Code.

 (5) Existing law requires the court, in any case when a person appears before a traffic referee or judge for adjudication of a Vehicle Code violation, upon request of the defendant, to consider the defendant's ability to pay.
+Among other things, the court is required to order the defendant to appear before a county officer to make an inquiry into the ability of the defendant to pay specified costs or the court may make this determination.
 Existing law defines the defendant's ability to pay as the overall capability of the defendant to reimburse the costs, or a portion of the costs, of conducting the presentence investigation, preparing the presentence report, and probation.
 A defendant's ability to pay includes, but is not limited to, the defendant's present financial position, reasonably discernible future financial position, and any other factors that may bear upon the defendant's financial capability to reimburse the county for costs.